NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/UniProt_Isoform.md

 ```

 {{< figure library="true" src="best_iso_all_identity.svg" title="Distribution of the identity between the best mapped isoform and the PDB Chain" >}}

+And most of the mapping-identity are high enough.

 ```python
 is_canonical = re_res.UniProt.apply(lambda x: '-' not in x)